looky1/Towers-of-Hanoi/README.md

 after completing the level a win screen pops up, giving you the option to progress to the next level or quit the application.

 # Installation
-click on releases on my github profile and download the Towers on hanoi zip file.
+click on releases on my github profile and download the Towers of hanoi zip file.
 Then extract the zip file.
 Then click ToH(it will have the unity symbol looks like a black box).
 # Added the main game files logic as a pdf so you do not have to look through all the assets from the zip!